Innovative Systems and Solution in Healthcare Based on AI, Blockchain and IoT

 • Decentralized healthcare systems and telemedicine solutions;

-Submissions should provide innovative insights into how blockchain can address existing challenges in healthcare, highlight real-world implementations or theoretical advancements, and propose future directions for research and practice.
-This Special Issue also intends to foster interdisciplinary dialogue and collaboration among researchers, practitioners, and policymakers, driving a broader and yet thoughtful adoption and evolution of blockchain technology within the healthcare landscape.
+Submissions should provide innovative insights into how AI, blockchain, and IoT (separately and in synergy) can address existing challenges in healthcare, highlight real-world implementations or theoretical advancements, and propose future directions for research and practices.
+This Special Issue also intends to foster interdisciplinary dialogue and collaboration among researchers, practitioners, and policymakers, driving a broader and yet thoughtful adoption and evolution of these technologies within the healthcare landscape.

 Dr. Andrea Zingoni